codacy-open-source-projects-scans/pgadmin4/docs/en_US/preferences.rst

   the CREATE sql of the selected object will be copied to query tool when query tool will open.

+* When the *Open the file in a new tab?* switch is set to *True*, the editor will open the new file in new tab of the Query Tool.

+* When the *Prompt to commit/rollback active transactions?* switch is set to *True*, the editor will prompt the user to commit or rollback changes when exiting the Query Tool while the current transaction is not committed.

 * When the *Prompt to save unsaved data changes?* switch is set to *True*, the editor will prompt the user to saved unsaved data when exiting the data editor.